Blithfield Reservoir is a beautiful 790 acre lake set in the lush, rolling Blithe Valley

 The reservoir was created by building a dam across the nearby River Blithe, channelling water into the valley alongside.
 It took 500 men more than six years to complete and was officially opened by the Queen Mother in October 1953.

-Today it provides 300 million litres of water each day to more than half a million houses and businesses in parts of the Black Country, East and South Staffordshire and South Derbyshire.
+Today it provides up to 100 million litres of water each day to more than half a million houses and businesses in parts of the Black Country, East and South Staffordshire and South Derbyshire.

 The estate, which contains areas of rare ancient woodland and an abundance of local wildlife, was first designated as a Site of Special Scientific Interest in 1968.